Santi Apostoli, Rome: Interior

 Martyrdoms of the Apostles Philip and James the Less.

 To the right of the high altar are the tombs of Count Giraud de Caprières (died 1505) and Cardinal Raffaele Riario (died 1521), tentatively attributed to Michelangelo.
-To the left is a monument to Cardinal Pietro Riario, nephew of Pope Sixtus IV, by the school of Andrea Bregno and possible designed by Andrea Bregno himself.
+To the left is a monument to Cardinal Pietro Riario, nephew of Pope Sixtus IV, by the school of Andrea Bregno and possibly designed by Andrea Bregno himself.
 There is also a Madonna by Mino da Fiesole.

 Next to a pier of the nave on the right-hand side, near the first chapel, is enshrined the heart of Maria Klementyna Sobieska, wife of the Old Pretender, James Francis Edward Stuart.
 Her tomb is in St Peter's Basilica.
 Her monument is by Filippo della Valle.
 Her husband used to pray here every morning; it was his parish church when he lived at the nearby Palazzo Muti.